 Wildlife Safety for Solo Campers

-Now, sharing space with wildlife is part of the experience.
-Most encounters can be avoided with clean camps, secure food storage, and staying alert at dawn and dusk.
+Sharing space with wildlife is part of the experience.
+Most encounters may be reduced with a clean camp, secure food storage, and staying alert at dawn and dusk.

 Bear Safety for Campers: Store Food Securely